 In case the SSB resources configured for L1-RSRP measurements outside SMTCs are overlapped with the PDSCH/PDCCH that is associated to a PCI different from serving cell, L1-RSRP measurement performance degradation is expected.

+If groupBasedBeamReporting-r17 is configured, the requirements in clause 9.5 apply when all SSB resources of csi-SSB-ResourceSet within the CSI-ResourceConfig settings configured for L1-RSRP for the active BWP are from the PCell configured for L1-RSRP measurements.

 9.5.3 Measurement Reporting Requirements

 The UE shall send L1-RSRP reports only for report configurations configured for the active BWP.